AfterglowWeb/afg-seo-file-names/readme.txt

 * Go to Seo File Names settings page in Settings > Seo File Names

-* Set your file naming scheme, disable pause and save.
+* Select your users, set your file naming scheme, disable pause and save.

 * If no scheme is defined, the default file naming scheme used to rewrite your filenames is {site name}-{site description}-{original filename}.